cwhitehouse/vivere.docs/src/documentation/display-directives.md

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.class })) %>

-The `v-class` directive adds or removes a `class` to the element.
-If the expression is evaluated as true, we add the class, and if it evaluates as false we remove the class.
-You can use multiple `v-class` directives to toggle multiple classes.
+The `v-class` directive adds or removes one or more classes to the element.
+If the expression is evaluated as true, we add the class(es), and if it evaluates as false we remove the class(es).
+You can use multiple `v-class` directives to toggle multiple classes with differing logic.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-class' })) %>